NicBuihner/work-tools/GSuite/Users/README.md

      }
    }
    ```
-   Needs to be flattened into:
+   Where the _"name"_ key contains sub-keys.
+This needs to be flattened into:
    ```
    {
      "primaryEmail": "EmailAddress",